Please start with the original post and come back to the updates. So, you will know how the updates dovetail with the substance of this original post.

 Update 13/Nov/2018: Here is another piece by Twiggle on medium that validates the substance of this series.

-Update 27/July/2018: I recently came across this book and the substance resonates exactly with this post.
-Trust me there is no better feeling than your Ideas being validated by smarter people than you.
+Update 27/July/2018: I recently came across this book and the substance resonates very much with this post.
+I think, there is no better feeling than your Ideas being validated by people smarter than you.

-There has been a lot of movement around the “Artifical Intelligence (AI)” space in the last couple of years especially in the print, social media and the bookshelves (you will get why AI is in quotes, in a moment).
-There are plenty of predictions about the future of AI and how it will impact the humanity as a whole.
-You might have heard of at least one of these predictions.
+There is a lot of movement around the “AI” in the last couple of years especially in the print, social media and the bookshelves (you will get why AI is in quotes, in a moment).
+There are plenty of predictions about the future of AI and how it will impact humanity as a whole.
+You might have heard of at least one of these.

 - Jobs will disappear

 - State of the art AI is here and it can match Human Intelligence